brunomaga/brunomaga.github.io/_posts/2019-07-01-Variational-Inference-GMM.md

 ### Mean-field approximation

-So far we foccused on a single posterior defined by a family with a single distributions $q$, whose posterior $p(z \mid x)$ is tractable.
+So far we foccused on a single posterior defined by a family with a single distributions $$q$$, whose posterior $$p(z \mid x)$$ is tractable.
 We now extend our analysis to complex families, where the posterior is not tractable.

 One way to overcome it is to approximate the posterior probability using a simpler model.
 For example, assuming that a set of a set of latent variables is independent of other variables.
-Or we can enfurce full independence among all latent variables given $x$.
+Or we can enfurce full independence among all latent variables given $$x$$.
 This assumption is known as the **mean-field approximation**.

 In practice, this methods originates from mean-field theory.
 From [wikipedia](https://en.wikipedia.org/wiki/Mean-field_theory):
 > "Mean-field theory [...] studies the behavior of high-dimensional random (stochastic) models by studying a simpler model that approximates the original by averaging over degrees of freedom. [...]
 The effect of all the other individuals on any given individual is approximated by a single averaged effect, thus reducing a many-body problem to a one-body problem."